 A comprehensive guide to Environmental Product Declarations

-Many construction specialists know a lot about global warming and the need to reduce CO2 emissions, but fewer are aware that there is a solution addressing that concern right in the manufacture phase.
+Many construction specialists know a lot about global warming and the need to reduce CO2 emissions, but fewer are aware that there is a solution addressing that concern right in the manufacturing phase.

 EPD, or Environmental Product Declaration, is one of the methodologies that make it possible to choose better materials for your buildings and reduce carbon emissions.
-It might be hard to understand what they are when the acronym brings out so many different results on Google, but we have asked Bionova’s in-house Life-cycle Assessment expert Mrs. Tytti Bruce to break down the complex EPD topic.
-In this guide we will explain what Environmental Product Declarations (EPDs) are, and how massive their contribution to ecobuilding is.
+It might be hard to understand what they are when the acronym brings out so many different results on Google, but we have asked Bionova’s in-house Life-cycle Assessment expert, Ms. Tytti Bruce, to break down the complex EPD topic.
+In this guide, we will explain what Environmental Product Declarations (EPDs) are, and how massive their contribution to ecobuilding is.

 What are EPDs?
 How do they look like and what do they do?

 Let’ start with establishing what an EPD is and how it can be created.

 An EPD transparently communicates the environmental performance of a product or a material over its lifetime.
 If you are a construction engineer or an architect, you can easily compare the EPD data of the materials you are about to use and choose the most sustainable option.
 If you are a manufacturer, by certifying your product with this methodology you are making a positive value statement on the issues of climate change, carbon impact, and environmental footprint.

 An EPD comes in the form of a document that certifies the environmental impact of a material.
 It is usually valid for five years, and is generated according to the relevant standards: construction EPDs are based on the ISO 14044 and EN 15804 standards.
 EPDs help to achieve EPD and LCA credits in the following certification schemes: LEED, BREEAM, DGNB, HQM, and others.